btcven/locha/documentation/en/draft_modulators.md

 Vertical distance between a crest and the medium point of the wave.
 ### 1.1.2 Frequency (F)

-The number of vibrations (full cicle) produced in a second is called wave frequency (F).
-The frequency unit in the International System (IS) its s^-1 or Hertz (Hz).
+The number of vibrations (full cycle) produced in a second is called wave frequency (F).
+The frequency unit in the International System (SI) its s^-1 or Hertz (Hz).

 ```
 f = 1/T